Judiciary Committee Reviews New Sexual Misconduct Allegations Against Kavanaugh

 Avenatti posted Swetnick's three-page sworn declaration on Twitter.

-NPR has not verified the allegations and is not reporting some of the details involved; attempts to contact Swetnick had not succeeded on Wednesday morning.
+NPR is not reporting some of the details involved in the allegations; attempts to contact Swetnick had not succeeded on Wednesday morning.

 Kavanaugh has denied all accusations of sexual misconduct.